-Romo has purchased a new home in the Bent Tree Country Club in North Dallas and is selling his Irving estate.
+The Romo relocated to a new home in the Bent Tree Country Club in North Dallas back in 2016, but we're still not over his former Irving estate.

-Romo’s home is a Mediterranean-style house with major curb appeal.
-It’s currently listed for $1.05 million.
-While that’s a pretty steep price, it’s more conservative than most athlete’s homes.
+Romo's former home is a Mediterranean-style house with major curb appeal.
+It was listed for $1.05 million but realtor.com currently lists the estimated value at $1,016,700.
+While that's a pretty steep price, it's more conservative than many professional athlete's homes.

-The home is 5,551 square feet and sits in the gated community of Cottonwood Valley, surrounded by perfectly trimmed bushes and shrubbery for privacy.
+The 5,551-square-foot Texas house sits in the gated community of Cottonwood Valley, surrounded by perfectly trimmed bushes and shrubbery for privacy.
 It was built in 1993 and has everything you could possibly need.
+With that many square feet, what more could you ask for?

 The living areas are open and bright, with vaulted ceilings and an abundance of windows.
 The contemporary home decor is inviting and homey.

-It looks like it was a wonderful place for Romo and his wife Candice to raise their two sons, 4-year-old Hawkins and 2-year-old Rivers.
-The boys’ rooms have an elegant and minimalist feel like the rest of the home.
+It looks like it was a wonderful place to raise kids.
+It's not hard to picture Romo and his wife Candice spending time playing the large space with their children; Jones McCoy, Rivers, and Hawkins Crawford.
+The boys' former rooms have an elegant and minimalist feel like the rest of the home.
+Only the best for an NFL star's family!

 The master suite is spacious and flooded by light.
 The simple decor and white and cream pallet keep the rooms looking classic.